AmrBenSalem/AWS-SAA-C02-Course/README.md

 - Upload can be split into maximum of 10,000 parts.
   - Each part can range between 5MB and 5GB.
   - Last leftover part can be smaller than 5MB as needed.
-- Parts can fail in isolation and restart in isolation.
+- Parts can fail in isolation and restart in isolation (treated as individual isolated uploads).
 - The risk of uploading large amounts of data is reduced.
-- Improves transfer rate to be the speed of all parts.
+- Improves transfer rate to be the speed of all parts (because of single stream limitations from ISP(?)).

 S3 Accelerated Transfer